 Then I searched the whole Bible and collected every verse that mentions any form of jewelry—over 100 pages of Bible texts.
 I was amazed to find that jewelry is a good thing—a beautiful blessing given by God.
 The holy, saintly women of the Bible enjoyed it.
 Christian women can enjoy it today.
 Here is a summary of a few representative texts that show what the Bible really says about beauty and adornment.

 Then the Lord God said: I entered into a covenant with you so that you became Mine, declares the Lord God. . . .
 I adorned you with ornaments, put bracelets on your hands and a necklace around your neck.
 I also put a ring in your nostril, earrings in your ears and a beautiful crown on your head.
 Thus you were adorned with gold and silver, and your dress was of fine linen, silk and embroidered cloth. . . . so you were exceedingly beautiful . . . .
 Then your fame went forth among the nations on account of your beauty, for it was perfect because of My splendor which I bestowed on you, declares the Lord God.
-(Ezekiel 16:8-14)In that text, God clearly views jewelry as a good thing—even a nose-ring!
-He compared His blessings upon Israel to putting jewelry on a daughter—because it’s a nice, beautiful thing.
+(Ezekiel 16:8-14)In that text, God speaks of jewelry as a good thing—even a nose-ring!
+He compares His blessings upon Israel to putting jewelry on a daughter.
+Even if it was an allegory, God would not have spoken of jewelry as a good, beautiful thing if He actually views jewelry as evil.
+God must actually like jewelry since He used it as a symbol of beauty and blessings in that metaphor.
 (I was amazed by that verse.
 So was a church lady that I shared it with.
 She said: “That can’t be true because I know adornment is wrong.”
-But how can she “know” it’s wrong when God says it’s right?)
+But how can she “know” it’s wrong when God speaks of it as being right?)

 Jesus also viewed jewelry as a blessing; He recognized the adornment used by the devoted religious women of Israel when He said: “Do not give dogs what is sacred; do not throw your pearls to pigs” (Matthew 7:6.)
 In other words, wear your pearls because they are good things.
 Jesus commended the merchant who was looking for fine pearls and bought the pearl of great price (Matt.
 13:45-46).
 Jesus mentioned a ring in a positive light (Luke 15:22) and praised the woman with the “ten coins” which every married women wore as jewelry on her forehead (Luke 15:8-10).
 Critics may say, “Well, those are just parables.”
 But His parables reflected real life and holy biblical practices.
 If Jesus considered those practices bad, He could easily have said: “By the way, the jewelry that I praised in my parables is actually evil; stop wearing it.”
 He never said such a thing because it is not evil.